sap-linuxlab/community.sap_install/playbooks/README.md

 ansible-playbook community.sap_install.sap_hana_preconfigure.yml
 ```

+This playbook runs against localhost and/or remote hosts.
+Remote hosts can be defined in an inventory in a file, or with -i on the commandline e.g. `-i inventoryfile` or `-i host1,host2,host3,` and execution can be of course limited with -l.
+Nonetheless you need to confirm the hosts in the interactive dialog.
 When you call this playbook against a remote host make sure the user can connect and assume root without a password or pass the following parameters if necessary

 ```[bash]